Kntanos/Kntanos/README.md

 ## Hi!
 I'm Kostas <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-#### I am currently looking for my first job as a Junior Software Developer.

 Before coding, I trained and worked for 12 years as a Conservation Scientist, eventually leading a team of scientists and conservators at one of the world's biggest archives.
 I left that role in 2018 to pursue a more creative path and satisfy my desire to keep learning and creating new things, which also reignited my interest in software development, so as soon as I had the opportunity to act on it, I did!
 Find more details in my [CV](https://github.com/Kntanos/CV/blob/main/README.md) ℹ️

 In September 2021, I joined [Makers Academy](https://makers.tech) on the 16-week full-time software development course.</p>